codepo8/canvas-masking/readme.md

 There is no magic going on here.
 Under the hood the script:

 * Loops over all the images with a class of `mask`
-* Copies the image to a canvas and creates a new image from its `data-mask` value
+* Creates a new image from its `data-mask` value
-* Copies the mask image to another canvas
+* Copies the mask image to the canvas
-* Loops over the pixels and applies the alpha of each pixel of the mask to the alpha of the original image
+* Changes the compositing of the canvas to `source-atop` to merge the images

-As JPGs always have an alpha of 1, this is all that needs to be done - modify every 4th value in the pixels array of the canvas.
+* writes the image back to the image element.

+Originally I looped over all the pixels, but this is not needed as pointed out by @jaffathecake on Twitter.